zzertexx/GPS-Tracker/README.md

 # GPS Tracker
-Use this bracelet to get live location on any device
+### Use this bracelet to get live location and watch on any device
 > do not use to stalk people by giving them "unsuspicious" bracelet and looking where they are!!

 ## Zine